 Screen readers are software programs that allow blind or visually impaired users to hear/magnify the text that is displayed on the computer screen.
 Patients may also use this technology to fill out forms.

-Human Guide/Sighted Guide
+Human Guide at Michigan Medicine

 To learn more about Michigan Medicine’s policy on service animals, please watch this video.
 It has been designed to provide real life examples on how to handle patients with service animals and describes the rights of patients with service animals.
 You may also download a FAQ sheet to share with colleagues.